recidive/prana/readme.md

 };

-// Add an extension programmatically. application.extension('my-extension', myExtensionPrototype, {
+// Add an extension programmatically. application.extension('my-extension', {
   title: 'My Extension',
-  description: 'This is just an example extension.'
+  description: 'This is just an example extension.',
+  prototype: myExtensionPrototype
 });
 ```